san-ghun/hongbooking/README.md

 You can also do coding or web surf while the program is running

-# Automatically booking evaluation slots program
+# Automatically booking evaluation slots

 At 42, students are required to schedule evaluation slots for their projects.
 Occasionally, due to high demand, available slots may become scarce,